Manitoba Writers' Guild

 The Manitoba Writers' Guild (MWG) is a not-for-profit professional association that represents professional and emerging writers in Manitoba, Canada.

 The MWG's primary aim is to promote and advance the art of writing, in all its forms, throughout Manitoba.
 It formerly had an official publication, a quarterly magazine called WordWrap.

-The Guild organizes many events during the year, such as the Manitoba Book Awards (with McNally Robinson booksellers), as well as administering the province's public readings program, the Sheldon Oberman Mentorship Program, and educational sessions for writers.
-They also run the Patricia Blondal Memorial Writers' Retreat near Gimli, Manitoba, every summer.
+The Guild organizes many events during the year, such as the Manitoba Book Awards (with McNally Robinson booksellers), as well as administering several critique circles, public readings programs, the Sheldon Oberman Mentorship Program, and educational sessions for writers.
+For many years, they also ran the Patricia Blondal Memorial Writers' Retreat near Gimli, Manitoba, every summer.

 The Manitoba Writers' Guild office is in the Artspace Building in the Exchange District in downtown Winnipeg, but in 2018 had to abandon most of its office space due to funding cuts.

 History

 The guild was inaugurated in August 1981 in Aubigny, Manitoba, as a grassroots organization by and for Manitoba writers.
 That year, the guild attracted 18 founding members.
 The MWG was incorporated the following year, on February 11, 1982, as a not-for-profit corporation.

 In 1986, when a group of Manitoba literary and visual artists gathered to form Artspace Inc., MWG moved its office into its current location at 100 Arthur Street in Winnipeg’s Exchange District, along with a handful of founding Artspace members.
 The guild began sharing space in a large area on the second floor with the Manitoba Association of Playwrights, the Canadian Book Information Centre and, eventually, Prairie Fire Press.

 In 1991, the MWG researched and produced the first edition of The Writers’ Handbook, a comprehensive resource manual for Manitoba writers.

 In 2016, when government funding was withdrawn from MWG, the guild moved to a smaller space on the fifth floor.

-The Guild has grown from the 20 members who joined after that first meeting to a membership of over 600.
+The Guild has grown from the 20 members who joined after that first meeting to a peak membership of over 600.
+In 2025, membership was around 260.

 In 2018, the guild had to abandon most of its office space after losing its funding the previous year from both the Manitoba Arts Council and the Winnipeg Arts Council.